tutorcruncher/hermes/README.md

 - support 2
 - bdr

-When creating the admin, ensure that the `email` matches their Google account email address, and that the `tc2_admin_id` matches the id of the admin in TC2. and that the `pd_user_id` matches the id of the user in Pipedrive.
+When creating the admin, ensure that the `email` matches their Google account email address, and that the `tc2_admin_id` matches the id of the admin in TC2. and that the `pd_owner_id` matches the id of the user in Pipedrive.

+for support admins, set the `pd_owner_id` to 0

 ### Custom Fields: